ibm-cloud-docs/Cloudant/offerings/cloudant.com.md

 hardware available at various hosting locations.

-For users of the Enterprise plan who require a new or additional {{site.data.keyword.cloudant_short_notm}} account on one of their dedicated clusters, go to [https://cloudant.com/enterprise-sign-up ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/enterprise-sign-up){:new_window}, create an account using the form, and open a support ticket requesting that your account be moved to one of your
+For users of the Enterprise plan who require a new or additional {{site.data.keyword.cloudant_short_notm}} account on one of their dedicated clusters, sign up at
+[https://cloudant.com/enterprise-sign-up ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/enterprise-sign-up){:new_window},
+create an account using the form, and open a support ticket to request that your account be moved to one of your
 {{site.data.keyword.cloudant_short_notm}} Enterprise dedicated clusters.

 ## Shared Plan